cbcommunity/cbc-proofpoint-emerging-threats-connector/README.md

-# VMware Carbon Black Cloud and Proofpoint Emerging Threats Connector
+# VMware Carbon Black Cloud and Proofpoint ET Intelligence Reputation List Connector

 ## Overview

-This integration connects VMware Carbon Black Cloud Enterprise EDR with Proofpoint Emerging Threats to provide visibility into the latest threats through a filterable Watchlist in the Carbon Black Cloud console.
-Using the command line arguments, a category (or feed) of IOCs from Proofpoint Emerging Threats is pushed to a Watchlist in the Carbon Black Cloud.
+This integration connects VMware Carbon Black Cloud Enterprise EDR with Proofpoint ET Intelligence Reputation List to provide visibility into the latest threats through a filterable Watchlist in the Carbon Black Cloud console.
+Using the command line arguments, a category (or feed) of IOCs from Proofpoint ET Intelligence Reputation List is pushed to a Watchlist in the Carbon Black Cloud.
 This Watchlist can be organized, filtered and alerted on based on severity and IOC type (IP or domain), and includes descriptions and tags for each IOC.

 ## Requirements
 Python 3.x
 VMware Carbon Black Cloud Enterprise EDR
-Proofpoint Emerging Threats
+Proofpoint ET Intelligence

 ## Setup